-To measure resource efficiency, we use two metrics, which are previously mentioned in Section III.
+To measure resource efficiency, we use two metrics, which are previously mentioned in Section 3.
 We formally define the two metrics: NTT which represents the number of total tasks completed by all users and AUR which represents the amount of unused resource after an allocation.
 Besides, we also compare our allocation mechanism with some existing allocation works.

-A. The first scenario
+6.1 | The first scenario

 In the first scenario, there is a data center with three distinct and divisible resources, r_1 , r_2 , and r_3 .
 There are 3 users, each of whom requires a fixed amount of each resource to accomplish a task.
 Tasks are assumed to be infinitely divisible.
+That is, we allow the completed task number to be a decimal.
 Resource capacity vector is expressed as $\langle C, C, C \rangle$.
 We conducted two experiments with different values of C where $C \in \{3, 5\}$ to observe how resource capacity would impact fairness and efficiency.
 In both experiments, each user i's request vector is $\langle d{i1}, d{i2}, d{i3} \rangle$ where d{ij} is an integer in the range of 1 to C for any j = 1, 2, 3.